SiFli SDK RF Test Guide

 Custom text protocol (AT, proprietary ASCII, etc.)

-Add it to the command dispatch table of your protocol parser; the handler runs in the protocol-parser thread
+Add it to the protocol parser’s command dispatch table; the handler runs on the protocol-parsing thread

 Binary proprietary protocol

-Add it to the opcode dispatch switch; the handler runs in the protocol-parser thread
+Add it to the opcode dispatch switch; the handler runs on the protocol-parsing thread

-Call it inside the GATT write callback or the SPP data callback
+Call it from the GATT write callback or the SPP data callback

-Mind the handler’s thread context: the rt_thread_suspend(rt_thread_self()) in Template B suspends the thread that runs the uart_ipc_path_change() call.
-If your handler runs in the protocol-parser thread (the typical case), that is the thread being suspended, and all subsequent processing logic on that thread will no longer run — this is expected behavior.
+Mind the handler’s thread context: Template B’s rt_thread_suspend(rt_thread_self()) suspends the thread on which uart_ipc_path_change() is called.
+If your handler runs on the protocol-parsing thread (the typical case), that thread is the one suspended, and none of its subsequent processing runs afterward — this is expected behavior.

-If you don’t want the entire protocol-processing thread frozen, you can spawn a temporary one-shot thread dedicated to running the Template B logic and suspend in that temporary thread; but this brings little benefit, because once the UART has been switched the protocol-parser thread has nothing left to do (the UART no longer belongs to it), so it makes no difference which thread is suspended.
+If you don’t want the whole protocol-processing thread frozen, you can spawn a temporary one-shot thread dedicated to Template B’s logic and suspend that thread instead; but this gains little, because once the UART is switched the protocol-parsing thread has nothing left to do anyway (the UART no longer belongs to it), so it makes no difference which thread is suspended.

-Both Template A and Template B require the BT protocol stack to be ready:
+Both Template A and B require the BT stack to be ready:

-• When the current operating mode includes BT Classic (dual-mode or BT-only), bt_interface_set_scan_mode(1, 1) has taken effect
+• When the current working mode includes BT Classic (dual-mode or BT-only), bt_interface_set_scan_mode(1, 1) has taken effect

-If these steps complete asynchronously in your product’s power-on flow, the handler must guard against it:
+If these steps complete asynchronously in your product’s power-up flow, the handler must guard against it:

 extern app_env_t *app_get_env(void); /* however your product tracks stack state */